Ousterhout-and-Bothered/domus-aura/README.md

 | **Key types**      | `IDeviceCommand`, `DeviceCommandBase`, `SetPowerCommand`, `SetBrightnessCommand`, `SetColorCommand`, `SetSpeedCommand`, `SetModeCommand`, `SetDesiredTemperatureCommand`, `LockCommand`, `UnlockCommand` |
 | **Where it lives** | `SmartHome.Domain/Device/Commands/`                                                                                                                                                                              |

-Every device action is encapsulated as a self-contained command object that knows its target, its operation, and how to execute and report a result.
-This is what makes scenes, the LLM integration, and the REST API all share a single execution path: each is just a different way of constructing and submitting commands.
-It also gives the audit log a uniform shape — every history entry corresponds to a command's lifecycle.
+Every device action is encapsulated as a self contained command object that knows its target, its operation, and how to execute and report a result.
+This is what makes scenes, the LLM integration, and the REST API all share a single execution path because each is simply a different way of constructing and submitting commands.
+It also gives the audit log a uniform shape since every history entry corresponds to a command lifecycle.

 #### Observer (real-time updates)